Entropy generation and momentum transfer in the superconductor-normal and normal-superconductor phase transformations and the consistency of the conventional theory of superconductivity: discussion

 We showed quantitatively that Joule heating from eddy currents accounts for the entire entropy generated in the transition according to the laws of thermodynamics.
 This then implies that zero entropy can be generated by the process of the supercurrent stopping and transferring its momentum to the body.
 However, we analized the process of momentum transfer from the supercurrent to the body following the prescriptions of the conventional theory of superconductivity \cite{eilen,halperin} and found that entropy is necessarily generated in this process.
 We pointed out that there are two different processes that generate entropy.
 One is the randomization of the anisotropic momentum distribution (Figs. 6, 11) that results from the pair dissociation.
 This entropy generation is non-zero even in the limit where the transition occurs infinitely slowly.
 The second is the dissipation of the extra kinetic energy of the distributions (Figs. 6, 11) as Joule heat, as the momentum is transferred to the body.
 This can be quantitatively comparable to the Joule heat generated by eddy currents and violates both conservation of energy and the second law of thermodynamics.

-We have also argued that according to the conventional theory entropy would be continuously generated in a situation of thermodynamic equlibrium between the normal and superconducting phases where pair recombination and pair breaking processes continuously occur, as the resulting transient anisotropic normal electron momentum distribution resulting from these processes (Fig. 6 left panel) is randomized by scattering processes.
+We have also argued that according to the conventional theory entropy would be continuously generated in a situation of thermodynamic equlibrium between the normal and superconducting phases in the presence of a magnetic field, where pair recombination and pair breaking processes continuously occur, as the resulting transient anisotropic normal electron momentum distribution resulting from these processes (Fig. 6 left panel) is randomized by scattering processes.
 Clearly this does not make physical sense, since in a system in thermodynamic equilibrium no entropy is generated.

 It is understandable that no entropy can be generated in the process of the supercurrent stopping for the following reason: initially the current and its associated mechanical momentum is carried by the condensate, all pairs having the same center of mass momentum.
 That is a single state, carrying no entropy.
 In the final state, the mechanical momentum is carried by the body as a whole, also a single state carrying no entropy.
 This implies that there can be no intermediate stage in the process of transferring the mechanical momentum from the supercurrent to the body that does carry entropy, because that entropy cannot be destroyed again to reach the final state.
 This was already recognized long ago by Keesom \cite{keesom2}, who wrote ``{\it it is essential that the persistent currents have been annihilated before the material gets resistance, so that no Joule-heat is developed}.
 Within the conventional theory of superconductivity there is no mechanism to transfer the mechanical momentum of the supercurrent $directly$ to the body as a whole wthout involving the normal electrons.